deadlydog/ContinualOutputStreamConsoleApp/ReadMe.md

 A basic console application that will continually write to the Standard Output stream, and optionally the Standard Error stream.

 The main purpose of this is for testing tools that need to interact with console applications.

+The solution contains both a .Net Framework project for creating a .exe console app, and a .Net Core project for creating a .dll console app.